Approximate Bayesian inference for cumulative probit regression models: Applications

 \subsection{The infinito network}

-In this Section, we focus on a more challenging application and analyze information derived from the law-enforcement operation ``{\em Operazione Infinito}'', which investigated the core structure of the 'Ndrangheta mafia in northern Italy; refer to \citet{calderoni:2017} and \citet{legramanti:2022} for more details, and to the page \url{https://sites.google.com/site/ucinetsoftware/datasets/covert-networks/ndrangheta-mafia-2} for the complete dataset.
+In this section, we focus on a more challenging application and analyze information derived from the law enforcement operation ``{\em Operazione Infinito}'', which investigated the core structure of the 'Ndrangheta mafia in northern Italy; refer to \citet{calderoni:2017} and \citet{legramanti:2022} for more details, and to the page \url{https://sites.google.com/site/ucinetsoftware/datasets/covert-networks/ndrangheta-mafia-2} for the complete dataset.

 The data used in this case study describe co-attendance at various meetings among $V = 118$ suspects identified in judicial records as potential members of the criminal organization ``\textit{La Lombardia}''.
-Pairwise relationships among suspects are represented as edges of an undirected network, using an ordinal indicator $y_{i,i^\prime} \in \{$``absence of contacts'', ``sporadic contacts'', ``recurrent contacts''$\}$ that classifies the strength of the relationship between suspects $i$ and $i^\prime$ on an ordinal scale with $K = 3$ levels.
+Pairwise relationships among generic pairs of suspects $i$ and $i^\prime$ are represented as edges of an undirected network, using an ordinal indicator $y_{i,i^\prime} \in \{1,2,3\}$.
 In addition, the judicial acts provide information on each suspect's membership in local sub-units (referred to as different ``\textit{locali}'') as well as their hierarchical role within the organization \citep{legramanti:2022}.

-Such relational data can be modeled via an additive social-relation regression model \citep[][Section 2.1]{hoff:2021} that includes node-specific additive effects to characterize individual variability, and dyad-specific covariates to account for membership to the same {\em locale} and holding the same role in the criminal network; this is specified letting for each edge $y_{i,i^\prime}$, $\{(i,i^\prime):1\leq i < i^\prime \leq n\}$
+Such relational data can be modeled via an additive social-relation regression model \citep[][Section 2.1]{hoff:2021} that includes node-specific additive effects to characterize individual variability, and dyad-specific covariates to account for membership to the same {\em locale} and holding the same role in the criminal network; this is specified letting for each edge $y_{i,i^\prime}$, $\{(i,i^\prime):1\leq i < i^\prime \leq V\}$